Revised draft environmental review of proposed Chehalis River Basin Flood Damage Reduction Project

 calendar icon

-We have opened a 75-day public comment period for the revised draft environmental impact statement.
-We will accept comments through Feb.
-4, 2026.
+We closed the public comment period on the revised draft environmental impact statement Feb.
+4, 2026

-To reduce the severity and duration of major and catastrophic floods that occur in the Chehalis River basin in southwest Washington, the Chehalis River Basin Flood Control Zone District (Flood District) has proposed two actions:
+We analyzed potential environmental impacts of the proposed Chehalis River Basin Flood Damage Reduction project.
+The project explores ways to reduce the severity and duration of major and catastrophic floods that occur in the Chehalis River basin in southwest Washington.
+Proposed by the Chehalis River Basin Flood Control Zone District (Flood District), the project recommended two actions:

 • Constructing a unique flow-through dam and associated temporary reservoir on the Chehalis River near the town of Pe Ell.

-• Making changes to the Chehalis-Centralia Airport levee.
+• Make changes to the Chehalis-Centralia Airport levee.

 The revised draft environmental impact statement is not a decision-making document.
 It does not approve or deny the proposal.
 Instead, it provides critical information for decision-makers to consider.